dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 25 november 2017
+I ran into trouble when I tried to modify the calling convention of my toy VM interpreter.
+Tried inspecting the stack in gdb, but that didn't give me any insights.
+Enabled debug logging of interpreted instructions and current value stack.
+Then I almost immediately found my problems.
+A debugger gives me state inspection, but debug logs give me state over time.
+Maybe I just need to practice my gdb skills?

+The problem was an off-by-one in the stack data structure for tracking args and locals relative to the frame pointer.
+Adding asserts helped me pinpoint the problem.
+Asserts and debug logs, is what I usually cling to when troubleshooting.

+## 24 november 2017
+When I added a compiler for my toy VM, in addition to my preexisting interpreter, I realized that I needed to modify the calling convention and how I store arguments and locals.
+Like a P-code VM, the machine uses a single stack for callstack and operand stack.
+When I interpret the code, I can more or less choose the calling convention to my own liking, but when I emit machine code, I'm restricted to a schema that uses the call instruction and places the return address after the arguments.
+I could have used hacks like exploiting RIP-relative addressing with lea rax, [rip], but all other JIT compilers I've seen uses the call instruction.

+## 23 november 2017
+For my p-code look-alike toy virtual machine I've started adding a JIT compiler in addition to the existing interpreter.
+While doing so I realized that for the compiler I'll have to maintain a list of locations to patch up forward calls and forward branches.
+The destination operand of the calls/jmp encodes the bytecode position, not the machine code position.
+To solve that I see three
+possibilities:

+1. Record jump/call targets on a first scan.
+Then scan again and patch the jump/call operands.
+2. Introduce bytecode function opcodes.
+Backpatch the jump/call operands once the function has been emitted.
+3. Annotate the bytecode with blocks to delimit functions and jumps.
+That's what's done for Webassembly.
+It limits the scope of where jump/call operands can point.

+I choose option 2 for my toy OS.

 ## 16 november 2017
 Watched Louis Brandys talk Curiously Recurring C++ Bugs at Facebook, from CppCon 2017.
 He says that std::map::operator[] is the number one newbies bug.